 If you're after the best wireless gaming headset with the PS5 at the forefront of your considerations, then this is it.
 It's also compatible with PS4 too which is excellent news!

 The Steelseries Arctis 9X is the best wireless Xbox One headset - and for good reason.
 Specifically designed to work with Microsoft's consoles (including the upcoming Series X and Xbox Series S (opens in new tab)) it provides a near-perfect connection, combined with a rich audio experience, and impressive battery life.

 The headset's 40mm drivers are smaller in size than some competitors, but they're well-tuned and deliver audio that bats above their average while retaining a nice clarity and richness.
 Meanwhile, the mic is clear, has good noise-canceling, and is retractable.
 While you never completely remove the mic, it's hidden enough for you to use this headset as an everyday pair of headphones, too.

 It's a superb all-rounder as a result, but one that plays so very nicely with the Xbox consoles.
 If you want to seriously invest in one of the best wireless gaming headsets with Microsoft's console - both current and next-gen - then this is probably your best bet.

 Read more: SteelSeries Arctis 9X review

-Read more: Razer Nari Ultimate review
+Read more: Razer Kraken V3 Pro review